I thought this had sold, but the 1950s apartment in the Parkleys Span development, Richmond upon Thames, Surrey is back on the market.

 The flat also has its own separate utility store and all ground floor apartments have their own individual brick store rooms, which used to be the old coal store.

-If you can see yourself in this one, the apartment has just gone on the market, with an asking price of £449,950.
+If you can see yourself in this one, the apartment is still available at the same price, which is £449,950.

 Images and details courtesy of Aucoot.
 For more details and to make an enquiry, please visit the website.